thomas-touhey/cahute/docs/topics/file-formats/casiolink.rst

     CaS also supports ``FP`` as a CAS40 file type in the ``FN`` loop.
     Maybe this should be placed in another section?

+.. todo:: Find out what data parts are sent here!

 .. _casiolink-cas40-ga: